fenton1000/mf-portfolio-two-match-teams/README.md

 Player points awarded are based purely on the score difference in a given match with all players on the winning side awarded the same points.
 This was considered the best approach in pursuit of a Minimum Viable Product and further refinement could be considered in the future.
 This is discussed in more detail below.

 ## 2. user stories

+1. As a visiting user I want to be able to add players to a player list.
+2. As a visiting user I want the application to create two teams using all players on the list.
+As we are playing for fun all players will play each match even if the numbers are uneven.
+No player is asked to sit out a match.
+3. As a visiting user I want to be able to add match results and have the application use this information to try to create more evenly balanced teams when I next hit the create teams button.
+4. As a visiting user I also need to be able to remove a player from the list if they leave early while the remainder of the group play on.

 3. Features
 4. future features
 5. Typography and color scheme